by Stephen Lendman

 Arab poets and writers attended.
 Egyptian blogger ‘Amru ‘Izzat spoke about liberty.
 Security forces cut off electricity and told attendees to leave.
 Those refusing were confronted.
 Cameras were confiscated.
 Chaos resulted.
 Later, the colloquium resumed at al-Quds International Hotel.

 In early May, PA security forces arrested dozens of journalists and activists voicing dissent.
-Al Haq director Shawan Jabarin
+Al Haq director Shawan Jabarin said:

 “There are many people I’m sure that are afraid and will count to ten before they say anything.
 Maybe they’ll push people to speak underground instead of expressing their opinions freely.”